priyankaanalytics28-ops/Netflix_Analytics/README.md

 ## 🎯 Purpose
 This report helps uncover Netflix content patterns and supports **data-driven decision-making** through interactive and visually rich dashboards.

-📂 Feel free to explore the `.pbix` file and adapt it for your own analytics projects.